Cuba hero image

 9 Days

-• Adds Matanzas and Varadero retreat with beach downtime and partner visits.
+• Adds Matanzas and Varadero retreat time with beach downtime and partner visits.

-• Includes additional Havana service project or leadership workshop.
+• Includes an additional Havana service project or leadership workshop.

-• Provides buffer for compliance briefings, rest, and cultural events.
+• Builds buffer for compliance briefings, rest, and cultural events.

 12 Days

-• Comprehensive circuit: Havana, Viñales, Trinidad, Cienfuegos, Matanzas/Varadero, and optional Santa Clara.
+• Comprehensive circuit: Havana, Viñales, Trinidad, Cienfuegos, Matanzas or Varadero, and optional Santa Clara.

-• Adds choir exchange, humanitarian project, and multiple donor storytelling nights.
+• Adds choir exchange, humanitarian projects, and multiple donor storytelling nights.

-• Allows flexible morning, strategic planning sessions, and follow-up interviews with Cuban partners.
+• Allows flexible mornings, planning sessions, and follow-up interviews with Cuban partners.

 Best Time to Go

-• Dry season (November–April) features warm days, low humidity, and minimal rain—ideal for outdoor programming.
+• Dry season (November–April) usually brings warm days, lower humidity, and less rain for outdoor programming.

-• Shoulder months (May, early June) are manageable with brief showers; hurricane season (June–November) requires flexible planning and weather monitoring.
+• Shoulder months (May and early June) are workable with brief showers; hurricane season (June–November) requires flexible planning and active weather monitoring.

-• Summer (July–August) is hot/humid with festival energy; schedule indoor afternoons and evening programming.
+• Summer (July–August) is hot and humid, so we schedule indoor afternoons and later evening programming.

 Group Logistics